newagehardcore/infocloud/project.md

 *   **3D Tag Cloud Visualization:** Uses Three.js to render news keywords.
 Word size often corresponds to frequency/importance, and color may indicate source bias or other metadata.
 *   **Real-time Updates:** (Potentially via WebSocket or frequent polling) The tag cloud should update dynamically as new news data is processed.
 *   **Interactive Exploration:** Clicking on words/tags likely triggers actions like showing related articles or details (functionality might be evolving).
-*   **Backend Data Processing:** Handles RSS feed aggregation (via Miniflux API), data enrichment (keywords, bias analysis via LLM), and storage (MongoDB).
+*   **Backend Data Processing:** Handles RSS feed aggregation (via Miniflux API), data enrichment (keywords via LLM), and storage (MongoDB).
+Article bias is determined solely by the manually set bias of its parent Source.
-*   **Source Management:** System for managing RSS source URLs, categories, and metadata (stored in MongoDB), synchronizing feeds with Miniflux.
+*   **Source Management:** System for managing RSS source URLs, categories, and metadata (including definitive political bias, stored in MongoDB), synchronizing feeds with Miniflux.
-*   **LLM Integration:** Leverages a local Ollama instance for advanced text analysis (keyword extraction, bias detection, etc.).
+*   **LLM Integration:** Leverages a local Ollama instance for advanced text analysis (primarily keyword extraction).
 *   **Responsive Design:** Aims to work on both desktop and mobile (potentially with different views).

 ## 3. Architecture & Data Flow